-Sometimes kids' allergy symptoms are mild and short-term enough to handle at home.
-But when they become serious or frequent, it’s time to see a pediatrician.
+Sometimes, kids' allergy symptoms are mild enough to handle at home.
+But when they become serious or happen a lot, it’s time to see a pediatrician.

-- Eczema symptoms, including a very itchy red rash that usually starts in babies, frequent scratching, and thickened scaly patches on the skin
+Eczema symptoms, including a very itchy red rash that usually starts in babies, scratching a lot, and thick, scaly patches on the skin.

-- Allergy symptoms after eating a specific food.
-These could be skin rashes and swelling, wheezing, upset stomach, paleness, and lightheadedness
+Allergy symptoms after your child eats a specific food.
+These could be skin rashes and swelling, wheezing, an upset stomach, paleness, and lightheadedness.

 In many cases, your child’s pediatrician can diagnose and treat allergies.
 The doctor may offer: